HappyChainDevs/happychain/README.md

 Our flagship feature is the Happy Account, a global account for all applications on HappyChain, implemented via a wallet that can be permissionlessly embedded into any app.

-The Happy Account enables secure asset self-custody and transaction signing via Boops (an EIP-4337 alternative) smart account controlled by private key, either derived from a social account (Google, Twitter, Discord, ...) + seamless 2FA, or via a traditional wallet extension (Metamask, Rabby, etc).
+The Happy Account enables secure asset self-custody and transaction signing via Boop (an EIP-4337 alternative) smart account controlled by private key, either derived from a social account (Google, Twitter, Discord, ...) + seamless 2FA, or via a traditional wallet extension (Metamask, Rabby, etc).